avaframe/AvaFrame/docs/moduleLog2Report.rst

 An example of creating a comparison report can be found in ``runStandardTests.py``.
-There, the standard tests: *avaAlr*, *avaHit*, *avaGar*, *avaJot*, *avaMal*, *avaWog*, *avaBowl*, *avaFlatPlane*, *avaHelix*, *avaHelixChannel*, *avaHockey*, *avaHockeySmoothChannel*, *avaHockeySmoothSmall*, are run subsequentially and a report is created where the com1DFA simulation results and the benchmark results are compared.
+There, the standard tests: *avaAlr*, *avaHit*, *avaGar*, *avaJot*, *avaMal*, *avaWog*, *avaBowl*, *avaFlatPlane*, *avaHelix*, *avaHelixChannel*, *avaHockey*, *avaHockeySmoothChannel*, *avaHockeySmoothSmall*, are run sequentially and a report is created where the com1DFA simulation results and the benchmark results are compared.